doorlay/ente-backups/README.md

 ```

 If `NTFY_TOPIC` is left empty, notifications are disabled.

+**How notifications work:** Sync failures and timeouts trigger an immediate notification.
+Successes are batched into a daily summary sent after every 24 runs (roughly once per day), reporting how many succeeded and how many failed.
+Restic backups notify on both success and failure.

 ### Development
 - `docker compose exec backups ente-sync` — run the ente export manually